St. Joseph Byzantine Catholic Church

-Musings for a church specific to the Rusyn population began in 1909,5 but it was not until June 9, 1912 that the first general meeting was held in Jelinka Hall on Aetna Road to organize a parish.1 A decision was made to buy several lots on Orleans Avenue in the Union-Miles Park neighborhood for a church and school on June 16.
-Within two months, the first church was erected for $3,000.
-The first Divine Liturgy was offered on January 7, 1913.
+Musings for a church specific to the Rusyn population began in 1909, 5 but it was not until June 9, 1912, that the first general meeting was held in Jelinka Hall on Aetna Road to organize a parish.
+1 A decision was made to buy several lots on Orleans Avenue in the Union-Miles Park neighborhood for a church and school on June 16.
+Within two months, the first church was erected for $3,000 and the first Divine Liturgy was offered on January 7, 1913.

 Due to an increasing Rusyn population, a larger church was necessary.
-After saving funds for a larger facility, a motion was passed on September 17, 1928 that a new church be built on the site.
-A Byzantine Revival architectural styled building was designed by Polish-American architect Joseph E. Fronczak.11 Marked with semi-circular fenestrations, a low-pitched clay tile roof, and two cooper domes atop towers, the design also hinted of Mission Revival or Spanish Colonial Revival.
-A general contract for construction was let for $60,000 in 1933.13 After the new church was completed, the old facility was renovated into a recreational hall.11
+After saving funds for a larger facility, a motion was passed on September 17, 1928, that a new church be built on the site.
+A Byzantine Revival architectural style building, with Mission Revival and Spanish Colonial Revival styles interspersed throughout, was designed by Polish-American architect Joseph E. Fronczak.
+11 The exterior was marked with semi-circular fenestrations, a low-pitched clay tile roof, and two copper domes atop towers.
+A general contract for construction was let for $60,000 in 1933.
+13 After the new church was completed, the old facility was renovated into a recreational hall.
+11

-Ground was broken on October 23, 1955 for a $400,000 eight-room school and parish rectory, with Reverend Vladimir Firzcak turning the first spade of dirt during the ceremonies.4 The project also included remodeling the convent 4 and the razing of the original 1913 church.5 The old parish rectory, a wood framed building, was moved to an adjoining lot and enlarged to serve as a convent for the Sisters of St. Basil the Great.
-A cornerstone was installed on June 10, 1956 and the school – the third for Byzantine Catholics, was completed that fall.7
+The ground was broken on October 23, 1955, for a $400,000 eight-room school and parish rectory, with Reverend Vladimir Firzcak turning the first spade of dirt during the ceremonies.
+4 The project also included remodeling the convent 4 and the razing of the original 1913 church.
+5 The old parish rectory, a wood framed building, was moved to an adjoining lot and enlarged to serve as a convent for the Sisters of St. Basil the Great.
+A cornerstone was installed on June 10, 1956, and the school – the third for Byzantine Catholics, was completed that fall.
+7

-In the fall of 1961, the new St. John Byzantine Central Catholic High School opened in suburban Parma, which featured 16 classrooms, laboratories and shops.8 Originally planned as an elementary school, the facility was built at the Byzantine Catholic Center which broke ground on May 3, 1959 and opened in 1960 at a cost of $500,000.
+In the fall of 1961, the new St. John Byzantine Central Catholic High School opened in suburban Parma, which featured 16 classrooms, laboratories, and workshops.
+8 Originally planned as an elementary school, the facility was built at the Byzantine Catholic Center.
+The center was constructed from 1959-60 and opened at the cost of $500,000.
 As a result of the school’s opening, St. Joseph’s high school, with 124 students, was closed and the rooms reused for elementary students.

-In the 1970’s, the Union-Miles Park began to decline both in population and in demographics, leading the congregation to also shrink in size.
-With the Easter service in 1980, St. Joseph, which had dwindled to 100 active members, closed its doors.10 The building had been sold to the Greater Zion Hill Baptist Church for $65,000.
-Members of both churches joined for a service at 4 p.m. on April 13, which marked the time when the building was officially turned over to the Baptist congregation.
+The Union-Miles Park began to a slow population and demographic decline beginning in the 1970’s, and with the Easter service in 1980, St. Joseph, which had dwindled to 100 active members, closed.
+10 The building had been sold to the Greater Zion Hill Baptist Church for $65,000.
+Members of both churches joined for a combined service on April 13 at 4 p.m., which marked the time when the building was officially turned over to the Baptist congregation.

-The parish ultimately constructed a new 35-acre suburban facility in Brecksville.
-Until the new church opened on June 30, 1985,9 services were held at the Brecksville Junior High School.1
+The parish constructed a new 35-acre suburban facility in Brecksville.
+Until the new church opened on June 30, 1985, 9 services were held at the Brecksville Junior High School.
+1

-After Zion Baptist struggled with the maintenance of the church building, it was sold to the House of Glory on November 1, 2002 where it was transferred in a quit claim deed to the Tiger Financial Corporation and sold to the Greater Tabernacle Church for $50,000 on July 14, 2010.2 In February 2016, the long abandoned St. Joseph Byzantine Catholic Church was demolished.
+After Zion Baptist struggled with the maintenance of the church, it was sold to the House of Glory on November 1, 2002, where it was transferred in a quit claim deed to the Tiger Financial Corporation and sold to the Greater Tabernacle Church for $50,000 on July 14, 2010.
+2 In February 2016, the long abandoned St. Joseph Byzantine Catholic Church was demolished.